-But really, slow cooked pork is to die for.
-We're in the happy habit of repurposing this kind of pork for as many meals as we can think of.
+Our Sunday in the kitchen began with a pork shoulder.
+Slow cooked pork is to die for, and we're happily in the bait of repurposing this kind of pork for as many meals as we can think of.
 Taco night?
 Lettuce wraps?
 Cold from the fridge at 10 PM?
 Bánh mì!?
+Definitely a Bánh mì.

 As you may have noticed we have a new furry family member, and with our usual routine turned on its head I think we needed a bit of normalcy in the kitchen this past weekend.
 Throwing something in the slow cooker seemed like a good, low-maintenance place to start.
 Our little lady is doing great, despite being the most confused pup this side of Philadelphia as she sits and watches us make food, photograph it, eat, repeat, sometimes at odd times of day.

 This pork turned out absolutely delicious.
 If I had to recommend one thing for this meal... it's to find a Vietnamese bakery, or someplace that carries the Vietnamese style baguettes.
 The crackly crust is perfect, and the bread is so light and airy.
 It makes a world of difference, and you'll be happy you used it.

 1 red pepper, coarsely chopped, seeds and stems removed

 1 tbs fish sauce

 2 tsp garlic powder

 salt and pepper to taste

 - To prepare pork, trim fat cap and any excess fat from shoulder.
 Salt and pepper generously.